 Day 1: Mumbai

-This flagship Taj hotel offers you splendid views of the Arabian Sea and the Gateway of India, along with refined hospitality.
-This legendary luxury hotel has played host to kings, dignitaries, and eminent personalities from across the globe.
-(All meals today are on your own.)
+This flagship Taj hotel offers splendid views of the Arabian Sea and Gateway of India, alongside refined century-old hospitality.
+This legendary luxury hotel has played host to kings, dignitaries and eminent personalities from across the globe.
+Deluxe Class guests will stay in the contemporary Tower Wing, Presidential Suite guests reside in the Palace Wing.
+(All meals today are at your own arrangements.)

 Day 2: Mumbai